China's Hubei eases coronavirus curbs; new imported cases decline

 The Hubei government on Wednesday told workers who had been quarantined at home to go back to work as soon as possible.
 People were also able to leave Hubei by train and bus, while the Wudang Mountains, a top scenic site, reopened for visitors, according to state media.

 Hubei Party Secretary Ying Yong said on Tuesday that while the lifting of traffic restrictions means life is gradually getting back to normal, the government will continue to work hard to prevent a rebound in infections as population movements increase.
-SCREENING
+Even as the lockdown in Hubei is eased, strict measures to control infections from abroad continue to be put in place.

+The Hubei government said in a statement that anyone arriving in the province from abroad have to inform relevant authorities of their medical and travel history 2 days prior to travel.
+Meanwhile, Wuhan customs will strengthen screening measures at ports of entry to prevent imported cases of COVID-19, inspecting 100% of health records and travel history of those who pass through, particularly those who have been to high-risk countries, according to the official Hubei Daily on Wednesday.

 The Quanzhou Jinjiang international airport will cancel 17 routes including those connecting Manila, Hong Kong, and Macau, the Fujian government said in a notice.
 Beijing has already diverted flights to other cities where passengers will be screened and quarantined.

-The number of new coronavirus cases in China totaled 47 on Tuesday, all of which were from travelers returning home, down from 78 a day earlier, the National Health Commission said.
-New imported cases in Beijing, Guangdong, and Fujian declined, though the daily tally of new imported infections rose to a record 19 cases in the financial hub of Shanghai.
+The number of new coronavirus cases in China totalled 47 on Tuesday, all of which were from travellers returning home, down from 78 a day earlier, the National Health Commission said.
+New imported cases in Beijing, Guangdong and Fujian declined, though the daily tally of new imported infections rose to a record 19 cases in the financial hub of Shanghai.

 New cases of infected international arrivals were also reported in the city of Tianjin, the Inner Mongolia region, and the provinces of Jiangsu, Sichuan, Jilin, Zhejiang, Shandong, and Shaanxi.
 In Hubei, no new infections were reported despite three new deaths, including two in Wuhan, where the virus first appeared late last year.
 On Wednesday, local authorities downgraded Wuhan's epidemic risk level from "high" to "medium".

-The Hubei Health Commission announced it would lift curbs on outgoing travelers starting March 25, provided they had a health clearance code.
-The total number of confirmed cases in mainland China stands at 81,218, with 474 imported infections.
-The death toll in mainland China reached 3,281 as of the end of Tuesday, up by four from the previous day.
+The Hubei Health Commission announced it would lift curbs on outgoing travellers starting March 25, provided they had a health clearance code.
+The total number of confirmed cases in mainland China was 81,218, with 474 imported infections at the end of Tuesday.
+The death toll in mainland China reached 3,281 as of the end of Tuesday, up by four from Monday.

+Beijing reported 7 new confirmed cases imported from overseas in the first 12 hours of Wednesday, March 25, Xu Hejian, head of the Information Office of the Beijing municipal government, said on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)